-The primary role of insulation in a building is to withstand the transfer of heat through the building envelope.
-Insulation must keep the heat inside the building and this resistance to heat transfer to the outside is defined as " thermal resistance ».
+The insulation must keep the heat inside the building, this resistance to heat transfer, to the outside, is defined as the " thermal resistance ».

 When a building is poorly insulated, there are revealing clues such as:

-- Heating costs are high compared to a building of the same size well insulated;
+- High heating costs compared to a building of the same size well insulated;

-- A significant variation in the temperature of the surface (floors and walls) in the same room;
+- Significant variation in the temperature of surfaces in the same room;

-- Condensation and mold in the structure of the external walls;
+- Condensation and mold in the structure of external walls;

 Condensation and heat losses